-- (b) This clause implements Executive Order 13513, Federal Leadership on Reducing Text Messaging while Driving, dated October 1, 2009. - (c) The Contractor is encouraged to- - (1) Adopt and enforce policies that ban text messaging while driving- - (i) Company-owned or -rented vehicles or Government-owned vehicles; or - (ii) Privately-owned vehicles when on official Government business or when performing any work for or on behalf of the Government. - (2) Conduct initiatives in a manner commensurate with the size of the business, such as- - (i) Establishment of new rules and programs or re-evaluation of existing programs to prohibit text messaging while driving; and - (ii) Education, awareness, and other outreach to employees about the safety risks associated with texting while driving. - (d) Subcontracts.
-The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts that exceed the micro-purchase threshold.
+- (b) This clause implements Executive Order 13513, Federal Leadership on Reducing Text Messaging while Driving, dated October 1, 2009. - (c) The Contractor is encouraged to- - (1) Adopt and enforce policies that ban text messaging while driving- - (i) Company-owned or -rented vehicles or Government-owned vehicles; or - (ii) Privately-owned vehicles when on official Government business or when performing any work for or on behalf of the Government.

+(2) Conduct initiatives in a manner commensurate with the size of the business, such as-

+- (i) Establishment of new rules and programs or re-evaluation of existing programs to prohibit text messaging while driving; and - (ii) Education, awareness, and other outreach to employees about the safety risks associated with texting while driving. - (d) Subcontracts.
+The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts that exceed the micro-purchase threshold, as defined in Federal Acquisition Regulation 2.101 on the date of subcontract award.

-I-60 FAR 52.223-19 -- Compliance with Environmental Management Systems (May 2011)
+I-66 FAR 52.223-19 Compliance with Environmental Management Systems (May 2011)